SatoshiumAI/.github/contributing.md

 Thank you for your interest in Satoshium.

-Satoshium is being built deliberately as long-term infrastructure exploring Bitcoin-aligned intelligence, verifiable systems, and transparent digital coordination.
+Satoshium is being built deliberately as long-term infrastructure exploring information systems, verification, identity, governance, trust, decentralized intelligence, and Bitcoin-aligned digital coordination.

 Contribution pathways will expand over time as the ecosystem stabilizes.